-Making the kind of progress I’ve made in the last three months has help build momentum, not only towards the goals I’m focusing on, but in other areas of my life as well.
+Making the kind of progress I’ve made in the last three months has helped build momentum, not only towards the goals I’m focusing on but in other areas of my life as well.
 I’ve been much more productive these past three months than I have in a long time, and it makes me want to keep it up!

-All in all, the Full Focus Planner has taken my focus, productivity, and generel well-being to a higher level, and it can do the same for you.
+All in all, the Full Focus Planner has taken my focus, productivity, and general well-being to a higher level, and it can do the same for you.

 I just got four new planners in the mail the other day, setting myself up for a successful 2020 by keeping the Full Focus Planner as my productivity companion.
 You don’t have to get four, start with one and see how it works out for you, that’s what I did.

 If you haven’t found a planner that works yet, then try the Full Focus Planner.
 All I can say is that I’m all in and hooked!

 Get productivity and career inspiration in your inbox starting today.